 (1) Case management services: Case management services assist an eligible recipient to access MAD covered services.
 A case manager also links the eligible recipient to needed medical, social, educational and other services, regardless of funding source.
 DDW services are intended to enhance, not replace existing natural supports and other available community resources.
 Services will emphasize and promote the use of natural and community supports to address the eligible recipient's assessed needs in addition to paid supports.
 Case managers facilitate and assist in assessment activities, as appropriate.
-Case management services are personcentered and intended to advocate for and support an eligible recipient in pursuing their desired life outcomes while gaining independence, and access to services and supports.
-Case management is a set of interrelated activities that are implemented in a collaborative manner involving the active participation of the eligible recipient, their authorized representative, and the entire IDT.
-The case manager is an advocate for the eligible recipient they serve, is responsible for developing the ISP and for ongoing monitoring of the provision of services included in the ISP.
+Case management services are personcentered and intended to advocate for and support an eligible recipient in pursuing his or her desired life outcomes while gaining independence, and access to services and supports.
+Case management is a set of interrelated activities that are implemented in a collaborative manner involving the active participation of the eligible recipient, his or her authorized representative, and the entire IDT.
+The case manager is an advocate for the eligible recipient he or she serves, is responsible for developing the ISP and for ongoing monitoring of the provision of services included in the ISP.
 Case management services include but are not limited to activities such as: